liaogz82/s3fs/README.txt

     the S3FS Actions page (admin/config/media/s3fs/actions), though the copy operation may fail if you have a lot of files, or very large files.
 The drush command will cleanly handle any combination of files.

+  * This feature change from 7.x version, now it's possible copy local files to s3 without activate in settings.php use_s3_for_public or use_s3_for_private.
+    Activate this before migration, you will have unavailable all your images during the process.
+    Activate this after migration, you shouldn't upload images during the process and when the process finished, replace with a simple query all s3:// by public:// if the files are public.
+    This process is only useful if you have enabled public or private, after or before the migration, but it should be enabled in one of them cases.
+    You can do your custom migrating process implements S3fsServiceInterface or extends S3fsService and use your custom service class in a ServiceProvider (see S3fsServiceProvider).

 TROUBLESHOOTING